Vincit/objection.js/README.md

 What objection.js **doesn't** give you:

  * A custom query DSL.
-You can use the full power of SQL in your queries.
+SQL is used as a query language.
  * Automatic database schema creation and migration.
     It is useful for the simple things, but usually just gets in your way when doing anything non-trivial.
     Objection.js leaves the schema related things to you. knex has a great [migration tool](http://knexjs.org/#Migrations) that we recommend for this job.

-Objection.js uses Promises and coding practices that make it ready for future.
+Objection.js uses Promises and coding practices that make it ready for the future.
 You can already use things like ES7 [async/await](http://jakearchibald.com/2014/es7-async-functions/) and ES6 classes using a transpiler such as [Babel](https://babeljs.io/).
 Check out our [ES7 example project](https://github.com/Vincit/objection.js/tree/master/examples/express-es7).